 Our new service desk

 Until now, we’ve used Zendesk to document and track these support requests.
-As of today, we’re moving our email support and knowledge base to Groove, as well as implementing a new service level.
+As of today, we’re moving our email support to Groove, as well as implementing a new service level.

 Why do this?
 Well, Zendesk never really fit our needs.
 It was the best choice when we needed a ticketing system, but it proved to be overkill when integrated with our simple product offering, and small support team.
 We found that customers struggled to easily create a support request, and our engineers struggled to fight through excess information and features to get to what they needed to know.